vietfood/cs4all-vn/roofline.md

 \text{Intensity}(\text{dot product}) = \frac{\text{Total FLOPs}}{\text{Total Bytes}} = \frac{N + N - 1}{2N + 2N + 2} = \frac{2N - 1}{4N + 2} \rightarrow \frac{1}{2}
 \end{equation}$$

 as $N\rightarrow\infty$.
 So the dot product has an arithmetic intensity of $\frac{1}{2}$ or, put another way, the dot product does 0.5 floating point operations per byte loaded.
 This means our arithmetic intensity is lower than that of our hardware and we will be communication-bound.<d-footnote>The 240 number above is not the correct comparison here since, as you will see in the next section, a dot-product is performed on the VPU and not the MXU.
 The TPU v5p VPU can do roughly 7e12 FLOPs / second, so its critical intensity is around 3, which means we are still somewhat comms-bound here.
-Either ay, the fact that our intensity is low and constant means it is difficult for most hardware to be compute-bound.</d-footnote>
+Either way, the fact that our intensity is low and constant means it is difficult to be compute-bound on most hardware.</d-footnote>

 ### Visualizing rooflines